 The cause of sacralization isn’t yet known.
 It occurs during embryonic development, when the vertebrae begin to ossify, in about the eighth week.

 There may be a genetic predisposition involved.

-Among people under 30, an estimated 18.5 percent have sacralization.
+Among people under 30,

 To diagnose this condition, your doctor will first examine you and ask about your medical history and any pain you may have.

 A sacralization diagnosis also requires X-rays of the lumbar spine.
 You may have flexion-extension X-rays, so that the doctor can view the lumbar region in different positions.